aisingapore/TagUI/README.md

 :-----:|:------
-Chrome Extension|auto-generation of automation flows One Package|auto-installing or packaging in dependencies Microsoft Friendly|support running on Windows platforms Enhancements|feel free to review and suggest new features
+Chrome Extension|auto-generation of automation flows One Package|auto-installing or packaging in dependencies Microsoft Friendly|support running on Microsoft Windows Enhancements|feel free to review and suggest new features

 # Cheat Sheet